| | | | | | | | |

 • Sugar: I used brown sugar, but you can also use white sugar or coconut sugar if you prefer.
 If you are diabetic or insulin-resistant, I highly recommend that you use granulated monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index and will not raise your blood sugar.

-• Rolled Oats: I used rolled oats, but you can also use quick oats or steel-cut oats if you prefer.
+• Rolled Oats: I used rolled oats, but you can also use quick oats, steel-cut oats, or old-fashioned oats if you prefer.
 If you are Celiac or gluten-intolerant, make sure to use certified gluten-free oats (as oats are often processed in facilities that also process wheat, and there may be cross-contamination).

 • Gluten-Free Flour Blend: I recommend using a gluten-free all-purpose flour blend that is made up of lighter flours/starches (such as rice flour, tapioca starch, corn starch or potato starch).
 If you are not Celiac or gluten-intolerant, feel free to use equal quantities of normal wheat flour instead.